Celebrating Eleven Years Online...!

 This would never be necessary with CPP equipment.

-These thoughts are not meant to deprecate the excellent FPP equipment available.
+These thoughts are not meant to deprecate the excellent FPP equipment that is available.
 They are rather an attempt to encourage an open mind when making this choice during the course of a new vessel design, as well as to encourage the same on the part of builders who oddly are often too rigidly stuck in their ways to consider new (actually old) or unfamiliar technology...

 More Information on Controllable Pitch Propellers and Gears: